alefabris/efficienza-lavoro-muscolare/README.md

 **Figure 4**: Scatter plot between **Body Mass** and **Work Level** variables.
 The least squares line is in red.

 From the graph in Figure 4, there don't seem to be systematic trends, and there doesn't seem to be a relationship between the **Body Mass** and **Work Level** variables.
-The non-parametric Spearman correlation index shows that there is no correlation between the two variables (\( \rho \) = -0.004054354, p-value = 0.985).
+The non-parametric Spearman correlation index shows that there is no correlation between the two variables $\rho$ = -0.004054354, p-value = 0.985).

 #### Body Mass vs Heat Output